Councils and bus companies in England and Wales have been given £48m to pay for low carbon buses and infrastructure.

-Most are electric, through Brighton and Hove Buses has been awarded £4.4m for 20 hydrogen buses and associated infrastructure.
+Most are electric, though Brighton and Hove Buses has been awarded £4.4m for 20 hydrogen buses and associated infrastructure.
 Nottingham City Transport has been awarded £1.13m to pay for biomethane infrastructure.

 The funding will be welcomed by clean air campaigners and those calling for efforts to reduce emissions from transport to concentrate on communal means of travel, such as buses, trains and taxis – both in terms of improving low carbon infrastructure, and the fundamental services, to reduce the overall number of private vehicles on the road.

 It follows the announcement of a further £6m to help councils pay for electric taxis and charging infrastructure, plus £14m for hydrogen fuel cell vehicles and associated infrastructure.